 - Education committee LIME

 Specific entry requirements

-At least the grade Pass on the courses in Industrial Management, Entrepreneurship in the Life Sciences, Business development and Practical Placement 1 within the Master's programme in bioentrepreneurship.
+At least the grade Pass on the courses in Theory in bioentrepreneurship, Industrial Management, Communication in bioentrepreneurship 1, Market analysis, Communication in bioentrepreneurship 2 and Practical Placement 1 within the Master's programme in bioentrepreneurship.

 The aim of the course is for the student to deepen his/her understanding of the life science industry through the applied project.

 Upon completion of the course, the student should be able to, in a practical setting:

 - plan and perform, analyse and present a project that demands deep knowledge and skills within an area that is relevant for the study programme